God-Forever/wordle/README.md

 - **Annotation**

-  You can mark by colors on the virtual keyboard by right clicking (Or long press on the mobile devices).
+  You can mark by colors on the virtual keyboard by right clicking (Or long press on the mobile devices) or by press `Shift+<Corresponding key>`.
 You can also annotate on the submitted tiles if the **Hard Mode** is on.

 - **PWA (Progressive Web App)**